Rosalina121/launchpad-display/README.md

 # launchpad-display
 A Node.js server for running the Novation Launchpad as an interactive display

+# 🏗️ Under Significant Rewrite ⚠️
+What you see now in this repo is under significant rewrite.
+Old code was very janky and unmaintainable.
+I'm leaving the rest of readme as is, and the functionality should be soon on par, or better than the old code.

+Also fixed node_modules since `.gitignore` didn't work for some odd reason, figures.
 ## What I've used
 - Node.js - obviously (though not really, there are great .NET libs for Launchpad)
 - [Lawrence Sans](https://github.com/codeincontext/Lawrence-Sans)